shawnharris1/BaselineVM-Lab/README.md

 ## Contributing

 > This lab is designed to grow with its users.

+> All contributions that improve clarity, reproducibility, or learner experience are welcome.

 > If you'd like to suggest improvements, contribute scripts, or adapt it for other certifications, feel free to fork, clone, or open a pull request.

-> All contributions that improve clarity, reproducibility, or learner experience are welcome.
+---

+## License

+This project is licensed under the [MIT License](./LICENSE).